 Our dependence on fossil fuels and the effects of our energy consumption on climate change are the focus of NEMO’s new exhibition for adults: Energy Junkies.
 NEMO invites you to explore the decisions that will determine our future.
 How would you transform our energy addiction into a healthy habit?
 Create your own carbon diet, choose the right medicines from the climate pharmacy and dream about a world where we are cured of our energy addiction.
 Visit Energy Junkies at NEMO’s Studio, the off-site location for adults on the Marineterrein in Amsterdam.

-Energy Junkies is open from Wednesday – Sunday, from 12:00 – 17:30 until July 2023.
-Costs are € 7,50
+Energy Junkies is open from Wednesday – Sunday, from 12:00 – 17:30 until October 29.
+Costs: € 7,50

 Meet passionate and innovative makers from all over the world at The Maker Market!
 Here you will find handmade products produced with love and craftsmanship.
 The event focuses on sustainable production processes and Fair Trade.
 Engage with the makers, hear their stories, and witness their creative processes.
 This way, you can discover products with a good story.

 On Saturday July 28 (11:00-17:00), Sunday July 28 (12:00-17:00), Saturday August 26 (11:00-17:00) and Sunday August 27 (12:00-17:00) at the Passage.
 Costs: Free.